danbsi/github4standards/README.md

 - this is an experiment; it is not a secret and we should share what we are doing - without inflating it

 ## next steps
-- identify someone to drive the project that knows github
+- DONE ~~identify someone to drive the project that knows github~~
+  - GV
 - clarify any support they need from us to trial
 - work with them to develop their scope for the piece of work they are undertaking
+  - scoping for standards around blockchain identity
+   - create a BSIDLT1 organisation
+   - invite members from the committee
+   - SE to send template to GV, PF, DH
+   - ask people to start working on it and commenting
+   - basic training (or how to: add a comment, make an edit... / how to use it) / live session
 - feed that back in to what we want to know about github as a standards platform
 - talk to Microsoft about how we might be able to trial and use github in a more manageable way
 - make sure I update KH